bsaepfl/zinc/README.md

-# tinac
+# zinc
-Tinac Is Not A Conode
+Zinc Is Not a Conode